wcampos5/wcampos5-notes/Personal/Learning/Tekton/Tekton - Physical Build Blocks.md

 ![[Tekton_physical_building_blocks.png]]
 ###### Event Listener CRD
 #eventlistener #triggerbinding #triggertemplate
-It listens for events like pull requests or commits o a Git Repository.
+It listens for events like pull requests or commits on a Git Repository.
 **Events are associated** with 2 other CRDs:
 - TriggerBinding
 	Captures parameters from the event that required to run pipeline.
 - TriggerTemplate
-	Takes the paramenter from the TriggerBinding and associates them with the PipelineRun.
+	Takes the parameters from the TriggerBinding and associates them with the PipelineRun.

 	Workflow -->
 		When triggered by an event, the TriggerTemplate create a PipelineRun, passing along any parameters from the triggered event, or persistent storage, that the pipeline might need.
 >[!success] PipelineRuns can be also created manually without use events